craigdallimore/hog/README.md

 ### Mappings

-These are simple functions for taking a state object to a model, appropriate to give to a view function.
+These are simple functions for taking a state object to a model appropriate to give to a view function.

 ### Effects